There is something about muffins that makes my heart sing.

 Of course when I got the recipe, I experimented and tweaked it a little.
-I made them vegan, added some oat flour, got rid of a half cup of sugar, and replaced another 1/2 cup with maple syrup.
+I made them vegan, added some oat flour and whole wheat pastry flour, got rid of a half cup of sugar, and replaced another 1/2 cup with maple syrup.

 And you know, I think they are just as good.
 I love the addition of the maple syrup and the oat flour.
 Both ingredients give them extra depth of flavor.
 Add some chopped pecans and this recipe might just be my favorite ever!

 If you’re going hunting, going to school, going to work – they are the best start to any kind of day this fall.Print